jordan-breton/it-journey-sources/docs/blog/posts/vps-web-hosting-series-part-2-configuration.md

 In the previous part, we presented the project, installed required packages and even pulled the source code of our incredible app **ITRocks** into its own folder.

-The thing is... the real work haven't been done yet.
+The thing is... the real work hasn't been done yet.
 Be sure that serious stuff will happen in this second part, so stay with me.
 This is when it starts to be very interesting!
-Don't worry though... it's not that hard, I promise :smile:
+Don't worry, though... it's not that hard, I promise :smile:

 We must configure our tools and our **VPS** to put our app in production.
 So go grab a cup of warm coffee, open a new terminal and follow me into that really exciting phase!